glasskube/gitops-template/README.md

 actually allowed in the used cluster.
 As a consequence, this could lead to somebody installing a version that is not allowed because of dependency restrictions, however, the package operator will not actually install it.
 The package status would be set to "Failed" with an error message indicating the dependency conflict, but the previously installed version of the package would not be touched/destroyed.
+In such a case, you would have to manually intervene and roll back to the previously used package version.

 ### Uninstalling packages